Understanding the Basics of the Federal Workers' Compensation System

 - There is no distinction made between psychological/psychiatric injuries and those of a physical nature in terms of apportionment.
 If a work event contributed—even in a very limited way—to the medical condition that is causing the disability, it is considered a consequence of the job.
 There is no percentage of what is work-related and what percentage is caused by sources outside of the workplace.

-Because the Federal Workers' Compensation system is a complicated one, it is wise to have an experienced, knowledgeable Federal Workers' Compensation attorney on your side to help ensure you receive the full range of benefits to which you are entitled.
+Because the Federal Workers' Compensation system is a complicated one, it is wise to have an experienced, knowledgeable Federal Workers' Compensation lawyer on your side to help ensure you receive the full range of benefits to which you are entitled.